DJI Mavic Pro (Free UK Shipping)

 The 2.4G Wi-Fi frequency was developed a long time ago, 5G Wi-Fi is newer.
 As 2.4G is older, more devices use this frequency, making it more likely to suffer from interference.
 5G is less prone to interference as there are less 5G devices, but not all phones support the 5G frequency.
 You can switch between these two frequency bands in the Wi-Fi Settings menu in the DJI GO app.

 What customizable buttons does the Mavic Pro have?

 C1, C2 and 5D buttons on the remote controller are customizable.
-Default settings: C1: Focus at the center, C2: Play back, 5D Up: Recenter gimbal, FD Down: Tilt gimbal down, 5D Left: Zoom in, 5D Right Zoom out.
+Default settings: C1: Focus at the centre, C2: Play back, 5D Up: Recentre gimbal, FD Down: Tilt gimbal down, 5D Left: Zoom in, 5D Right Zoom out.